All symbols are created with the Ultra Librarian software and are based on the ANSI Y32.2-1975 (Reaffirmed 1989) standard.

 Symbols and Footprints are built in English units (mils) unless otherwise specified.
-Metric units are entered when appropriate (such as the pitch of metric pin spacing) but all dimensions are shown in Mils rounded to two decimal places and rounded to the nearest Mil.
+Metric units are entered when appropriate (such as the pitch of metric pin spacing) but all dimensions are shown in inches rounded to three decimal places and rounded to the nearest Mil.
+Metric numbers are rounded to two decimal places.
 Actual locations are stored internally to 8 decimal place accuracy.
 Users can switch between metric and English units.

 Each footprint has the assembly outline of the part to the max condition.
 The silkscreen outline is 5 mils larger than the outline of the part on each side.
 The pins and the Z height are located on the appropriate assembly layer for the CAD tool.